-3 No household exits; unable to calculate measures.
+3 Project didn't have any successful housing exits; unable to calculate measure.

-Category: Permanent Supportive Housing Community Housing Network Agency: Program: Cassady Avenue Apartments
+Category: Permanent Supportive Housing Agency: Community Housing Network Program: Cassady Avenue Apartments

 Community Housing Network (CHN) provides 10 apartments on Cassady Avenue for men who are experiencing homelessness and are disabled by mental illness, substance abuse, or dual diagnosis.
-The primary service provider is CHN.
-Services include access to health care, alcohol and drug treatment; and linkage to community services provided by Concord Counseling Services and other service providers.
+Services include access to health care, alcohol and drug treatment; and linkage to community services provided by National Church Residences (NCR).
 CHN serves as the building developer and manager.
 A Resident Manager lives onsite and assures security and access to staff for all residents.
-CHN staff provides referral to healthcare providers, substance abuse, and mental health treatment services and assistance accessing benefits.
+NCR staff provides referral to healthcare providers, substance abuse, and mental health treatment services and assistance accessing benefits.